 There’s a whole lot of fissioning going on inside a nuclear reactor.
 Where did it come from?
 Where did it go?
 If you’d like to learn more about nuclear energy, call us at: email@example.com to schedule a presentation.

-Our cancer education school program integrates cancer awareness, character education and introduces children to Tickles Tabitha.
-The curriculum is broken into six segments educators may choose from.
+Our cancer education curriculum integrates cancer awareness, character education and introduces children to Tickles Tabitha.
+The program is divided into six segments educators may choose from.

 The program may be adapted to fit the needs of health care educators and other groups or organizations interested in promoting cancer awareness.